jon-jacky/Piety/editors/edsel.md

 beginning of the region, then move the cursor to the line after the region.
 Then type *^X* to get the command prompt, then type the commmand *[J* which applies the wrap command *J* to the region *[* from mark to dot.
+Another convenient way is to simply wrap the current paragraph with *]J*, which wraps all the lines up to the nearest preceding empty line and down the the nearest following empty line.

 #### Long lines ####